 The San-Francisco-based digital asset exchange Coinbase lists thousands of digital assets on its platform every year, starting from established coins like Cardano (ADA) and XRP to utility coins like Golem Network (GNT), Augur (REP), and the BreadWallet token (BRD).
 But often, the listing process of Coinbase has been questioned by crypto experts and enthusiasts.

 When the first ERC-20 tokens were listed on the Coinbase exchange platform, it raised several eyebrows among crypto experts.
 There were also allegations of conflicts between Coinbase and its investors.
 To avoid this, Coinbase has announced its modified listing policies, and before any coin is listed on the platform, the exchange will undergo certain evaluation processes from now onwards.
+If you are new to crypto, you need to get a clear idea about the Coinbase exchange platform.
+So visit Coinbase reviews page, which provides detailed information like how it works, its pros and cons, and whether it’s right for you.

 The checklist includes the following: